nicholasdille/container-slides/160_gitlab_ci/060_artifacts/exercise.md

 This was just a demonstration.
 The changes will not be preserved in the following chapters.

-## Bonus 2: Passing environment variables
+## Bonus task 2: Passing environment variables

 In some situations, artifacts are to heavy-weight and passing a variable would be enough.
 Read the documentation for [passing environment variables](https://docs.gitlab.com/ee/ci/variables/index.html#pass-an-environment-variable-to-another-job) and implement this between two jobs of your choice.